LogtalkDotOrg/logtalk3/manuals/_sources/devtools/linter.rst.txt

 compiling and loading source files.
 The lint warnings are controlled by a `set of flags <../userman/programming.html#programming-flags-lint>`__.
-The default values for these flags are defined in the backend Prolog compiler adapter files and can be overriden from a settings file, from a source file (e.g. a loader file), or from an entity.
+The default values for these flags are defined in the backend Prolog compiler adapter files and can be overridden from a settings file, from a source file (e.g. a loader file), or from an entity.
 These flags can be set globally using the
 `set_logtalk_flag/2 <../refman/predicates/set_logtalk_flag_2.html>`__
 built-in predicate.
 For (source file or entity) local scope, use instead the